savonet/book/language.md

 This will trigger the evaluation of the function, where the argument `x` (resp. `y`) is replaced by `3` (resp. `4`), i.e., it will print `3` and return the evaluation of `2*3+4`, which is `10`.
-Of course, not all the arguments and the result should have the same type:
+Of course, generally, there is no reason why all arguments and the result should have the same type as in the above example, for instance:

 ```
 # def f(s, x) = string.length(s) + int_of_float(x) end;;
 f : (string, float) -> int = <fun>
 ```

-As explained above, declarations of variables made inside the definition of a function are _local_: they are only valid within this definition (i.e., until the next `end`).
+As explained earlier, declarations of variables made inside the definition of a function are _local_: they are only valid within this definition (i.e., until the next `end`).
 For instance, in the definition